 FT initial mobility domain association in an RSN

 A STA indicates its support for the FT procedures by including the MDIE in the (Re)Association Request frame and indicates its support of security by including the RSNIE.
 The AP responds by including the FTIE, MDIE, and RSNIE in the (Re)Association Response frame.
-After a successful IEEE 802.1X authentication (if needed), or SAE authentication, the STA and AP perform an FT 4-Way Handshake.
+After a successful IEEE 802.1X authentication (if needed) or SAE authentication, the STA and AP perform an FT 4-Way Handshake.
 At the end of the sequence, the IEEE 802.1X Controlled Port is opened, and the FT key hierarchy has been established.
 The message flow is shown in Figure 11A-2.

-Upon successful completion of the IEEE 802.1X authentication, If IEEE 802.1X authentication was performed, then upon successful completion of authentication, the R0KH receives the MSK and authorization attributes.
-If SAE authentication was performed the R0KH receives the PMK resulting in the successful completion of SAE.
+Upon successful completion of the IEEE 802.1X authentication, If IEEE 802.1X authentication was performed, then upon successful completion of authentication the R0KH receives the MSK and authorization attributes.
+If SAE authentication was performed, the R0KH receives the PMK resulting in the successful completion of SAE.
 If a key hierarchy already exists for this non-AP STA belonging to the same mobility domain (i.e., having the same MDID), the R0KH shall delete the existing PMK-R0 security association and PMK-R1 security associations.
 It then calculates the PMK-R0, PMKR0Name, and PMK-R1 and makes the PMK-R1 available to the R1KH of the AP with which the STA is associated.

 Modify section 11C.2.3 as indicated: